shapeoko/Docs/content/carriages.md

 It might be easier and more straight-forward to assemble all four of them to match the Z-axis motor carriage mount plate, then set one aside for that, and add smooth idler wheels to make the other three.

 When attaching V-wheels and Smooth Idlers, push them away from the horizontal centerline of the plate --- this will maximize the available space and minimize the chance of the wheels slipping.
 Similarly, turn the eccentric nuts to move the dynamic V-wheel as far as possible from the matching static one, so as to have the widest possible gap to make it easier to mount each assembly on the MakerSlide.

+Note that the eccentric nuts have a centered rounded portion which mates with a matching hole on the plates --- it is that placement which allows them to function to adjust the spacing of the V-wheels.

 ##Motor Mount Carriages (PS20022) - 3 total